Janonard/lv2rs/core/README.md

-# lv2rs-core: Rust adaptation of the LV2 core library.
+# lv2rs-core: Rust adaptation prototype of the LV2 core library.

 This is a safe and idiomatic to make use of the LV2 core library.
 It goals are to provide an interface that is compatible with hosts written in C and uses an idiomatic API for plugin implementors.